What is the role of a Product Manager?

 The role of a Product Manager continues to evolve as new technologies and methodologies emerge.
 Here are a few trends shaping the future of product and digital strategy:

-• Remote product management: With the rise of remote work, product managers need to adopt tools and strategies that enable effective collaboration with distributed teams.
+• Remote product management: In the age of remote work, product managers need to adopt tools and strategies that enable effective collaboration with distributed teams.

-• Sustainability and ethics: There is growing awareness of the need for sustainable and ethical product development.
-Modern PMs must consider the environmental and social impact of their products.
+• Sustainability and ethics: Consumers are more aware than ever and are demanding sustainable and ethical product development.
+Modern PMs must consider the environmental and social impact of their products and actively mitigate them.

 How to transition into a product management role